akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 You'll then need to create an `akamai_property` resource that pulls in the `rules.json`.

-You can use the `akamai_property_rules` data source generate a rule template.
+You can use the `akamai_property_rules` data source to retrieve an existing rule template.
 It reads the server's copy of the rules then generates output in a format that you can save in a JSON file.
 If your rule template includes variables, you'll have to set them up again.

 ### Create a property